 the number of opportunities is so large that your investment properties are too complicated and unmanageable.

-If it is too small or chose the wrong city or the wrong target real estate market, you may not find enough deals to meet your investment criteria.
+If it is too small or you chose the wrong city or target real estate market, you may not find enough deals to meet your investment criteria.

-You will not look to buying in these neighbourhoods when you want to purchase investment properties to earn rental income.
+You will not look to buying in these neighborhoods when you purchase investment properties to earn rental income.

 While it’s smart to diversify your investments among different investment classes, real estate help families continue growing wealth while helping young families reach their financial goals.